mypalmike/RetrAction/README.md

 # RetrAction

 An interpreter and compiler for the Action! programming language.
 Action! is a language developed in the 1980s for the Atari 8-bit computer line.
 It is similar to C in terms of overall functionality, including pointer, array, and record types.
-But it is a bit more limited than C. For instance, it does not support nested records.
+But it is a bit more limited than C. For instance, it does not support nested records, pointers-to-pointers, or multidimensional arrays.
 The syntax is simpler than C, requiring neither semicolons nor meaningful whitespace.

-The ultimate goal of this project is to have a usable cross-compiler to generate 6502 machine code, hosted on any platform that supports Python.
+The main goal of this project is to have a usable cross-compiler to generate 6502 machine code, hosted on any platform that supports Python.

 ## Up and running